Fox Reporting and Control

 Residents are encouraged to participate in national community reporting of foxes and other feral species through the FeralScan website and smartphone apps.
 More information is available from the Invasive Species CRC at the FeralScan website.

 Foxes are a declared pest and fox control should be undertaken on private properties in accordance with the Animal Welfare Act 2002.
-The WA Department of Agriculture and Food (DAFWA) has information about various pest animal and fox control methods on the DAFWA website.
+The WA Department of Primary Industries and Regional Development (DPIRD) has information about various pest animal and fox control methods on their website.

-Metal jawed traps are generally not permitted but soft-jawed traps or cage traps may be used to control foxes.
-Using a trap other than a cage trap will usually require a permit from the Department of Agriculture and Food.
-The application form is available from the DAFWA website.
+Metal jawed traps are generally not permitted but soft-jawed traps or large cage traps may be used to control foxes.
+Using a trap other than a cage trap will usually require a permit from the Department of Primary Industries and Regional Development (formerly Department of Agriculture).
+The application form is available from their website.

-The Shire is seeking expressions of interest from landowners for a fox trapping trial program.
 In early 2017 there was a national release of a new strain of a rabbit biocontrol virus.
-The spread of this disease will reduce rabbit populations, which has a range of environmental benefits.
+The spread of this disease reduces rabbit populations, which has a range of environmental benefits.
 However removing rabbits can also increase fox hunting impacts on native fauna, unless the fox population is reduced at the same time.

-If you have bushland areas on your property and you are interested in having a trap on your land, please submit an Expression of Interest Form by post or email before 28 April 2017.
-The trapping program will be undertaken by a licenced contractor, using padded-jaw traps in accordance with the Animal Welfare Act 2002.
+The trapping program was undertaken by a licenced contractor, using padded-jaw traps in accordance with the Animal Welfare Act 2002.